xgillard/ddo/README.md

 try to optimize).

 ### Describe the problem as dynamic program
+The first thing to do in this example is to describe the binary knapsack problem in terms of a dynamic program.
+Here, the state of a node, is nothing more than an unsigned integer (usize).
+That unsigned integer represents the remaining capacity of our sack.
+To do so, you define your own structure and make sure it implements the `Problem<usize>` trait.

 ```rust
 /// Describe the binary knapsack problem in terms of a dynamic program.
 /// Here, the state of a node, is nothing more than an unsigned integer (usize).